Citi / AAdvantage Platinum Select MasterCard Review

 How This Card Works

 For each dollar spent, cardholders earn one mile in the American Airlines AAdvantage program, and double miles are earned on purchases from American Airlines.
-New cardholders also start off with 30,000 American Airlines AAdvantage® bonus miles and 2 Admirals Club® Passes after making $1,000 in purchases within the first 3 months of cardmembership.
+New cardholders also start off with 50,000 American Airlines AAdvantage® bonus miles and 2 Admirals Club® Passes after making $3,000 in purchases within the first 3 months of account opening.

 Citi and American are leading other airline credit cards by offering cardholders a broad array of non-mileage benefits.
-Cardholders receive priority boarding, a 25% discount on in-flight purchases, and their first bag checked for free.
+Cardholders receive priority boarding, a 25% discount on eligible in-flight purchases, and their first eligible checked bag is free.
 Customers also receive a 10% rebate on their award redemptions, up to 10,000 miles each year, and American offers cardholders reduced mileage awards starting at 7,500 miles.

 Cardholders also receive benefits such as extended warranty coverage, lost luggage insurance, and retail purchase protection.
 In addition, this card is equipped with an EMV smart chip that makes it compatible with a growing number of unattended kiosks overseas.